ShashankSinghRajput01/QR-code-Generator/README.md

 Technologies Used:
 Node.js: For handling command-line interactions and generating QR codes.
 JavaScript: For the core logic of QR code generation.
-[Any Additional Libraries]: Mention any specific Node.js packages used, such as qrcode for generating the QR codes.

 Installation and Setup:
 To run this project locally, follow these steps: